liebero3/luisen/content/notes/hosting.md

 ---
-title: Deploying Quartz to the Web
+title: "Deploying Quartz to the Web"
 tags:
 - setup
 weight: -1
 aliases:
 - hosting
 ---

 ## Hosting on GitHub Pages
 Quartz is designed to be effortless to deploy.
 If you forked and cloned Quartz directly from the repository, everything should already be good to go!
 Follow the steps below.

 ### Enable GitHub Actions
 By default, GitHub disables workflows from running automatically on Forked Repostories.
 Head to the 'Actions' tab of your forked repository and Enable Workflows to setup deploying your Quartz site!

 ![Enable GitHub Actions](notes/images/github-actions.png)*Enable GitHub Actions*